onqtam/headjack/docs/quotes_and_notes/skip_in_search/TRIAGE.md

 Wherever there’s a capacity for choice - there are better and worse options.
 We need people to understand that this applies to everything and we need a theory of progress and of what is good and we need people to want to make the better choice and to inform themselves about it and how it was derived and how to improve the system that derived it
-We might be wrong but thats just an opportunity for error correction - the need is still there even if its currently wrong This includes even every aspect of how we raise kids
+We might be wrong but thats just an opportunity for error correction - the need is still there even if its currently wrong This includes even every aspect of how we raise kids There is such a thing as raising kids optimally
+There are better and worse ways of raising kids people need some kind of authority to be open to learning about how to raise kids - something has to be above people or everyone will be reinventing the wheel

 How do we achieve mass self-actualization?
 To be, to contribute, to be recognized?
 And appreciated and loved?